metacpan/metacpan-cpan-extracted/distros/B/Business-GoCardless/README.pod

 =head1 VERSION

-0.16
+0.21

 =head1 DESCRIPTION

-Business::GoCardless is a library for easy interface to the gocardless payment service, it implements most of the functionality currently found in the service's API documentation: https://developer.gocardless.com
+Business::GoCardless is a set of libraries for easy interface to the gocardless payment service, they implement most of the functionality currently found in the service's API documentation: https://developer.gocardless.com

 Current missing functionality is partner account handling, but all resource